 Other accrediting agencies, institutional and specialized, are also external constituents.
 On behalf of its affiliated organizations, the Commission establishes and maintains relationships with governmental and higher education agencies.

-The Higher Learning Commission has more than forty staff members.
+The Higher Learning Commission has more than 50 staff members.
 For contact information, visit the staff directory.

 The Higher Learning Commission is an equal opportunity employer.
 These employment opportunities are currently available at the Higher Learning Commission.